aehrc/isling/README.md

-# AAV integration detection pipeline
+# Isling

-Pipeline to detect viral integration in paired-end reads.
+Isling is a tool for detecting viral integration in paired-end reads.

-Pipeline requires `snakemake` and either `singularity` (recommended) or `conda` to supply dependencies.
-Additionaly, `python` version 3.5 or above and `pandas` are required (these should be automatically installed if installing `snakemake` with `conda`.

-Currently have conda environment called `snakemake`, which I'm activating in wrapper script `run_ints.sh`.
-This runs the pipeline on the cluster (cluster config `cluster.json`), using conda to fufill dependencies (`envs/*.yml` contains specifications of conda environments).

-Alternativley, use the Docker version which contains isling and all dependencies.

 # Pipeline overview

 The pipeline performs several steps in order to identify integration sites.
 It takes as input datasets consisting of either fastq files or bam files.
 It does some pre-processing of the reads (merging overlapping reads, optional) and then aligns them to both a host and a viral sequence.
 Reads are first aligned to the viral sequence(s), and then aligned reads are extracted and aligned to the host.
-These alignments are used to identify possible viral integrations.
+These alignments are used to identify viral integrations.

+# Dependencies
+Isling requires `snakemake` and either `singularity` (recommended) or `conda` to supply dependencies.
+Additionaly, `python` version 3.5 or above and `pandas` are required (these should be automatically installed if installing `snakemake` with `conda`.

+Currently have conda environment called `snakemake`, which I'm activating in wrapper script `run_ints.sh`.
+This runs the pipeline on the cluster (cluster config `cluster.json`), using conda to fufill dependencies (`envs/*.yml` contains specifications of conda environments).

+Alternativley, use the Docker version which contains isling and all dependencies.

 # Running

-To run with the test data locally, run:
+To run with the (included) test data locally, run:

 ```
 snakemake --configfile test/config/test.yml --cores <cores>
 ```

 ## Inputs